 If you do not have this sound in your native language, you can pronounce it like /s/.
 However, this can be applied to some words like 'Smith'.
 Note that if you pronounce /θ/ like /s/, in words like 'think', it will be mistaken with 'sink'.

 As you can see in the table below, the /θ/ sound is not common in most languages.
-Only Spanish, Italian, and Arabic have this sound.
+Only Spanish, Italian, Arabic, and Greek have this sound.
 There is no need to worry though.
 With all the information above and a little bit of practice, you can easily produce it like a native speaker.
 Look:

 Mandarin x -